chyroshan066/docs/Next.js/Catch-all-segments.md

 If you want to handle dynamic, variable-depth routes, use catch-all-segments.
 It allows you to access them as an array.
 <br> For that you have to create a folder route after which you want to handle in-depth routes.
 Inside that folder create another folder just like you handled in dynamic routing but three dots before the name (Eg: [...slug]).
 And inside that folder create "page.tsx/page.jsx" file and write your code.
-You can use conditional statement to handle it since it slug is an array of string in this case.
+You can use conditional statement to handle it since, slug is an array of string in this case.
 <br> A demo example is shown below;

 ```